vegaprotocol/specs/protocol/0087-VAMM-automated_market_maker.md

 A similar process is followed in the case of amendments.
 Changes to the `upper`, `lower` or `base` price, or the `commitment amount` will affect the position implied at a certain price, meaning that the market maker may need to trade to update it's position in line with this.
 These trades should be calculated as in the process for creation above after the relevant bounds have been changed, and comparing `fair price` from the pool before and after the changes, rather than `mark price`.

+When changing `commitment amount`, an increase can be handled trivially, the general account is first topped up by the requisite amount (note that the change should be considered vs the current balance of margin + general rather than the original commitment amount) and then the balancing trade is attempted.
+If this trade fails then the amount should be moved back to the main key's general account and the transaction stopped.

+If reducing the `commitment amount` then the position once the funds are reduced should be calculated, then an attempted balancing trade with relevant slippage limits made.
+If the trade fails the transaction is stopped.
+If the trade succeeds then the funds may now be released.
+These funds should be first taken from the general account, and then from the margin account.

 ### Determining Volumes and Prices

 Although AMM prices are not placed onto the book as orders it is necessary to be able to be able to quote prices for a given volume, or know what trading volume would move the fair price to a certain level.
 To do this we need to